technomancy/leiningen/doc/TUTORIAL.md

     [com.cedarsoft.utils.legacy/hibernate "1.3.4"]

-The group-id is the text before the slash.
+The group-id is the text before the slash and used to namespace artifacts.
 Especially for Java libraries, it's often a reversed domain name.
-Clojure libraries often use the same group-id and artifact-id (as with Lancet), in which case you can omit the group-id.
+Group ids are
+optional: some Clojure libraries (as with Lancet or Cheshire) omit group-id while others use them.
+If your project belongs to an organization, it is recommended to use reversed organization domain or organization name as group id.

 Sometimes versions will end in "-SNAPSHOT".
 This means that it is not an official release but a development build.
 Relying on snapshot